apnadkarni/blt/doc/bgexec.rst

   **-echo** *boolean*
-    Indicates that the program's stderr channel should be echoed to the terminal's stderr.
+    Indicates that the program's stderr channel should be echoed to the stderr of the TCL program (typically the terminal).

   **-error** *varName*
     Specifies that a global variable *varName* is to be set with the contents of stderr after the program has completed.
+Normally stderr data isn't collected.

   **-ignoreexitcode** *boolean*
+    Indicates how non-zero exit codes returned from the program should be handled.
+If *boolean* is true, then a non-zero exit code will not be treated as an error.
+If false, a non-zero exit code will cause **bgexec** to generate a TCL error.
+The default is "false".

   **-keepnewline** *boolean*
-    Specifies that a trailing newline should be retained in the output.
+    Indicates that a trailing newline should be retained in the output.
 If *boolean* is true, the trailing newline is truncated from the output of the **-onoutput** and **-output** variables.
 The default value is "true".